He’s ‘just Ken’ but will the ‘Barbie’ movie change that?

 Who is Ken as a toy and how has he changed?

-Other popular versions of Ken ranged from the tuxedo-wearing 1984 Dream Date Ken, to 1978 Superstar Ken and 1979 Sun Malibu Ken, which became one of the doll’s most iconic looks (as reflected in Ryan Gosling’s character).
-While Ken has gone through far fewer career changes than Barbie, his resume boasts job titles like astronaut, barista, country western singer and doctor.
+Other popular versions of Ken ranged from the tuxedo-wearing 1984 Dream Date Ken to the 1978 Superstar Ken and 1979 Sun Malibu Ken, which became one of the doll’s most iconic looks (as reflected in Ryan Gosling’s character).
+While Ken has gone through far fewer career changes than Barbie, his resume boasts job titles like an astronaut, barista, country western singer and doctor.

 “A wonderful thing is that through play, children are free to have their dolls take on any type of role that they wish,” said Ann Herzog, a clinical instructor of child life and family-centered care at Boston University.